k8-benetis/nkz-module-lidar/README.md

 2. **Customize `src/App.tsx`**:
    - Replace Hello World content with your module
-   - Use NKZ SDK for API calls (available at runtime)
+   - Use NKZ SDK: `import { NKZClient, useAuth, useTranslation } from '@nekazari/sdk'`
-   - Use UI-Kit components for consistent styling
+   - Use UI-Kit components: `import { Button, Card } from '@nekazari/ui-kit'`
+   - All packages are installed from NPM - no configuration needed!

 3. **Add your assets**:
    - Create `assets/icon.png` (128x128px)